 The MinKwon Center is a community-based organization founded in 1984 by lifelong political activist Yoon Han Bong (1947-2007), then under the name Young Korean American Service and Education Center.
 In 2009, as we entered our 25th anniversary, we relaunched as the MinKwon Center for Community Action.
-Since our founding, we have focused on Advocacy and Community Organizing, Civic Participation, Social Services, and Youth Empowerment for low-income and marginalized Korean and Asian Americans to achieve economic and social justice for our immigrant communities.
+Since our founding, we have focused on Advocacy and Community Organizing, Civic Participation, Social Services, and the Youth Empowerment Program for low-income and marginalized Korean and Asian Americans to achieve economic and social justice for our immigrant communities.

 A More Multicultural Society

 In the wake of the civil rights movement and major reforms in immigration law, US. society underwent drastic changes.
 While the Korean American population in New York grew rapidly, it lacked a sense of unity and connection.
 Many were first-generation immigrants who faced racial discrimination, poverty and language barriers.
 The founders of the MinKwon Center first immigrated to the United States during this time, and their experiences led them to establish an organization that prioritized the needs of marginalized members with less access to resources.